Yellowstone Favorite Spots

 Elk can often be seen as well, but later Summer and early Fall increase the odds as the animals begin to come down from higher elevations to mate.

-While you may see Moose in Yellowstone, Island Park is actually a better place to see Moose.
+While you may see moose in Yellowstone, Island Park is actually a better place to see moose.
 They can often be seen from the bridge crossings on the Buffalo and Snake Rivers by Pond’s Lodge and Mack’s Inn.
 Early morning and evening sightings around Big Springs are common as well.
+Floating the Henry’s Fork of the Snake River from Big Springs to Mack’s Inn is a great way to see moose, as you’re floating through miles of their favorite habitat.

 Mammoth Hot Springs